DaGooseYT/SMT-PBTS/README.md

 **Other notes:**
 - R23-R26 are resistors in the LC low pass filters and the resistance values must be changed in order for the low pass filter to be effective.
 Use the LC filter formula to determine a cutoff frequency.
+- R15 is a resistor in a LC high pass filter for the center channel and the resistance values must be changed in order for the high pass filter to be effective.
+Use the LC filter formula to determine a cutoff frequency.
 - R17 & R18 must be changed according to the output voltage gain of the amplifier.
 - R21 & R22 control the crosstalk between surround channels.
 Higher resistance increases the cross talk, but will also increase the phase seperation (closer to 180° out of phase).
 - R5 & R6 set the gain for TPA3128D2.
 Default gain is 36dB in the PCB.
 Refer to [TPA3128D2 datasheet](https://www.ti.com/lit/ds/symlink/tpa3128d2.pdf?ts=1607302833960) for help.